 As part of obtaining reasonable assurance about whether the School's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed the following instance of noncompliance or other matters that are required to be reported under Government Auditing Standards:
+However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-2013-1 Formal Policies and Procedures Regarding Supporting Documentation: During our audit procedures, there were certain instances identified where additional supporting documentation should have been maintained to support transactions and events of the School.
+Finding 2014-1: Formal Policies and Procedures Regarding Supporting Documentation: During our audit procedures, there were certain instances identified where additional supporting documentation should have been maintained to support transactions and events of the School.
 However, management was able to provide for certain information requested.
 We recommend that management prepare formal policies and procedures to ensure supporting documentation is maintained and available upon request.

-The School's response to our finding identified in our audit is described in the accompanying Management's Response to Audit Finding on page 30.
-We did not audit the School's response and, accordingly, express no opinion on it.
+The School's response to the finding identified is described in the accompanying Management's Response to Audit Finding on page 29.
+We did not audit the School's response and accordingly, we express no opinion on it.